Kia Tasman review and buyer’s guide

-Upon seeing it for the first time, you’re going to hear the mainstream motoring media call the Tasman ‘polarising’ or ‘controversial’ or ‘love/hate’.
+You’ve probably heard the mainstream motoring media call the Tasman ‘polarising’ or ‘controversial’ or ‘love/hate’.
 But that’s just them being afraid to say what they actually think about the way it looks.
 You might love the design.
+And let’s be hoenst here, the looks are more important than most ute buyers might be wiling to admit out loud.

-One of the popular aspects to the Tasman’s early news release by the media is the price.
-Some suggest Tasman wants to ‘take on’ the Ranger and Hilux, but that’s a very premature idea considering how rightfully popular those vehicles are - and you can include Triton and D-Max in there too.
+Some suggest Tasman wants to ‘take on’ the Ranger and Hilux, but that’s a very naïve idea considering how rightfully popular those vehicles are - and you can include Triton and D-Max in there too.

 Given Tasman is arriving so late to the party, it will not see a full calendar year of sales until 2026.
 So let’s be clear here: Kia Tasman is emphatically not a threat to Ranger and Hilux just yet.
-It might skim some curious sales away from other utes in the segment like Triton, BT-50, Amarok and D-Max - but it’s very difficult to see any kind of sales inundation for Tasman for the foreseeable future.
-Not with that new face, anyway.
+It will skim curious private sales away from other utes in the segment like Triton, BT-50, Amarok and D-Max.

 The Tasman runs the Hyundai-Kia 2.2-litre turbo diesel engine we’ve seen in Sorento, Carnival, Hyundai Staria, old Santa Fe and the 8-seat Palisade.
 It’s been a very successful engine and made up about 80 per cent of sales in Sorento and (old) Santa Fe.
 Despite what the critics have said, this has been a very reliable powertrain and it makes perfect economic sense to use it.
 (More on that later.)